hitokiri-mata/katacoda-courses/kubernetes-containers/go/step2-source.md

 `go version`{{execute}}

-> **If the version is less than version `1.12.6` this this Katacoda instance started with the wrong version.
+> **If the version is older than version `1.12.6` then this Katacoda instance started with the wrong version.
 This happens sometimes and is a known problem.
 If this is the case restart this scenario until the version is correct.**

 `go env`{{execute}}